-Welcome to the TCU and UNTHSC School of Medicine’s accreditation website.
+Welcome to the Burnett School of Medicine's accreditation website.
 Here you will find information on the Burnett School of Medicine’s road to accreditation by the Liaison Committee on Medical Education (LCME) and approval from the Southern Association of Colleges and Schools: Commission on Colleges (SACS COC).

 We seek to keep our communities updated throughout the accreditation and approval process, and we encourage you to visit this page regularly and provide your feedback.

 The LCME accredits medical education programs leading to the M.D. degree in the United States and Canada.
 United States graduates of LCME-accredited programs are eligible for residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME) and are eligible to take the United States Medical Licensing Examination (USMLE).
 This includes programs with any of the following accreditation statuses: full, preliminary, provisional, on probation.
 Read more about the LCME accreditation process at https://lcme.org/

 Texas Christian University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctoral degrees.
 Questions about the accreditation of Texas Christian University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

-The TCU and UNTHSC School of Medicine M.D. program is one which prepares one to practice a field or trade that may be considered professional practice in certain states, and therefore, may require licensure or certification to practice in that field or trade.
+The Burnett School of Medicine M.D. program is one which prepares one to practice a field or trade that may be considered professional practice in certain states, and therefore, may require licensure or certification to practice in that field or trade.
 However, educational requirements for licensure or certification vary by state.
 The following chart identifies the U.S. states and territories in which the medical education program meets the requirements, does not meet the requirements or we have not made a determination if the curriculum meets the requirements.
 View .pdf.

 What is accreditation?